 You now have a very factual description of the customer experience as they interact with your product and business.
 Now you can add on the customer’s thoughts and feelings, which result from these interactions.

-As with the persona’s needs and frustrations, ideally these are based on user research.
-They might even be direct quotes from customers from interviews or via customer service tickets.
-But if you haven’t done that research yet, just imagine what your customers would think, feel and say by putting yourself in their shoes, and then update this later once you have had a chance to speak to more of them.
+If you haven’t done that research yet, just imagine what your customers would think, feel and say by putting yourself in their shoes, and then update this later once you have had a chance to speak to more of them.

 You probably won’t be far off the mark by being a human and taking a fresh look at your product, and the exercise of empathizing with your customers will be incredibly valuable.

-In any given step, the customer might be thinking and feeling different things, so it can be helpful to break out both the positive and negative thoughts.
+Positive and negative quotes, as well as emotion chart from our customer journey map template In any given step, the customer might be thinking and feeling different things, so it can be helpful to break out both the positive and negative thoughts.
 Some parts of the experience will be working well, and some won’t – this is normal.

 With the user’s emotions mapped below the touch points, it should be easy to see why users are feeling the way they do, and as a result you can start to think of ways to improve the experience for them.